steinJacob/Rockr/docs/featuredocumentation.md

 User can input their personal username and password to gain access to the main site.
 - Successful Login: Redirected to Home Page
 - Unsuccessful Login: Remains on Login Page

+### Profile.js
+The Profile Page.
+Displays basic user information.
+Displays the user's information based on the User_information table.
+Allows the user to change any of their information.

+Passwords cannot be viewed for security.
+If a user forgets their password, they can change it by entering the same password twice and submitting the new password to the server.

 </blockquote>